juruen/cavalieri/README.md

 #### changed_state (const std::string & initial)

-It only forwards events if there is a state change for every host and service.
+It only forwards events if there is a state change for a host and service.
 It assummes *initial* as the first state.
+It uses *by({"host", "service"})* internally.

+If you are sending emails, this is useful to not spam yourself and only send emails when something goes from *ok* to *critical* and viceversa.

+#### changed_state ()

+It only forwards events if there is a state change for a host and service.
+It assummes *ok* as the first state.
+It uses *by({"host", "service"})* internally.

 If you are sending emails, this is useful to not spam yourself and only send emails when something goes from *ok* to *critical* and viceversa.

 #### tagged_any (const tags_t & tags)